ScottWhittaker/scottwhittaker.github.io/_posts/2016-05-30-aurelia-rating-dialog.md

 **rating-dialog.html**

 Notice how the buttons are configured to call `cancel` and `ok` methods on the `controller` when actioned.
 Also note how `controller.ok(rating)` accepts the `rating` value.
-This provides the ability to pass data back to the the view model that invoked the dialog.
+This provides the ability to pass data back to the view model that invoked the dialog.

 ```html